mssa-ccad18/modern-web-app-pattern-dotnet/scripts/README.md

 1. Clean up a provisioned environment

-    > Find the full name of the workload resource group to be supplied as the value for *ResourceGroup* param
+    > Find the full name of the application resource group to be supplied as the value for *ResourceGroup* param

     ```pwsh
-    ./scripts/cleanup.ps1 -AsJob -ResourceGroup rg-reledev7-dev-westus3-workload
+    ./scripts/cleanup.ps1 -AsJob -ResourceGroup rg-reledev7-dev-westus3-application
     ```